tonynnaemeka70-web/PC-Monitoring-Security-Log-Analysis-Lab/README.md

 PC Monitoring & Security Log Analysis Lab (SOC Simulation)

+Project Overview

+This project simulates a Security Operations Center (SOC) monitoring environment where system logs are collected, analyzed, and investigated to detect suspicious activity and potential security incidents.

-This project demonstrates basic security monitoring on a Windows PC using [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and Windows Event Viewer.
+seconddly it demonstrates basic security monitoring on a Windows PC using [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and Windows Event Viewer.
 It was completed as part of my cybersecurity learning journey.

+The objective is to demonstrate practical skills in:
+Log analysis and interpretation
+Incident detection and response simulation
+Security monitoring workflows used in SOC environments

 2. Tools Used
 - **Sysmon64 v15.15** – System activity monitor from Sysinternals